kiranpe/alb_aws/alb_external/README.md

     Ex: terraform workspace new prod

---> it will create worspace folders in your backend s3 bucket
+    --> It will create worspace folders in your backend s3 bucket.

 --> Now Run terraform apply.